EarthPeople/3rd-party-wp-plugins/README.md

 # 3rd Party WordPress Plugins
-A list of third party WP plugins we like use.
+A list of third party WP plugins we like to use.

 ## A checklist for evaluating plugins:
 - Is it version controlled and stable?